Women in the Professions

 1922

-Alberta’s first female geoscientists were true trailblazers—sometimes literally.
+Alberta’s women geoscientists were true trailblazers—sometimes literally.
 Whether climbing mountains to collect rock samples or examining microfossils in a lab, their work led to new discoveries and gave future generations of Earth scientists a better understanding of the world beneath our feet.

 1935